ATOMNFT/ESP32-CYD-Projects/Server_Stats/README.md

 # ESP32 Server Monitor

+## 🚀 Upcoming Update: TTGO T5 E-Paper Support!

+📢 *I am finalizing the version of this project for the 2.13-inch TTGO T5 ESP32 E-Paper display!* Once complete, it will be added to this repository.
+Stay tuned for updates!

+---

 ## Description
 This project allows an ESP32 with a TFT display to fetch system statistics (CPU, memory, disk usage, and uptime) from a Flask-based API running on an Ubuntu server.
 The data is retrieved over WiFi and displayed on the ESP32's TFT screen.